 Good Dog has developed a three level system to distinguish breeding programs based on their health testing practices in our Guide to Health Testing Levels.
-The breed-specific system is based on the publicly available information provided by sources including health registry databases, genetic testing companies, peer reviewed scientific journal articles, national breed club recommendations, guidance from our advisors and other experts, and discussions with breeders.
-We compiled data to better understand the prevalence and severity of known health conditions for each breed.
+The breed-specific system was developed utilizing publicly available information provided by sources including health registry databases, genetic testing companies, peer reviewed scientific journal articles, national breed club recommendations, guidance from our advisors and other experts, and discussions with breeders.
+We compiled this data and information to better understand the prevalence and severity of known health conditions for each breed.
 The methodologies and requirements accepted for the recommended screening tests may vary by breed and may be based on guidance from the relevant registries and breed clubs, but all aim to improve dog health and welfare.
 The three levels are as follows:

 It’s also important to consult our Breed-Specific Health Pages to understand what these levels mean for each breed.

 We use different levels of recognition to identify breeding programs in this way for three reasons, each of which is directly related to our mission to build a better world for our dogs.

 We want to help future dog owners make responsible decisions by providing education and transparency into breeders' practices.
 This equips potential dog owners to be able to ask the right questions and make an informed choice based on their preferences and priorities – helping people make the right decision for them.

 We believe that by sharing evidence-based information and best practices, we can provide a roadmap for breeders to take steps to strengthen their programs, helping and encouraging them to improve the health of their dogs and, in turn, generations of dogs to come.